 February 25 – The Age Friendly Initiative: Making a Difference in Cook County

 Our special guest in February is Julie Wilson, Executive Director of Care Partners and a Project Manager for the Age Friendly Cook County initiative.
 She’ll give us the scoop on what’s been happening over the last year to make our area more welcoming for older adults and share highlights from an Age Friendly Cook County Action Plan recently approved by the Cook County Board of Commissioners.
-There will be time to brainstorm together about what’s working for older adults in our corner of the world (and where there’s room for improvement) with the goal of leaving this session inspired and empowered to advocate for a community that’s accessible to people of all ages!
+There will be time to brainstorm together about what’s working for older adults in our corner of the world (and where there’s room for improvement) with the goal of leaving this session inspired and empowered to advocate for a community that’s accessible to people of all ages.
+Register here!

 March 25 – Making Technology Work for Good

 It’s true that trying to continually navigate through a world of ever-changing technology can be pretty frustrating.
 Yet it turns out that some of our modern programs, gadgets and gizmos also have the capacity to dramatically improve quality of life for many, many people – including older adults.
 Join us in March as Kelly Looby with the Lighthouse Center for Vital Living shows us some wonderful techie-type tools that just might actually make our lives a little better!
+Register here!

-April 22
+April 22 – Telling Your Story

-May 27
+May 27 – Gift of Sight

-June 24
+June 24 – Advance Planning

 July 22 – Gentle Hikes of Minnesota’s North Shore